 Pygame offers control over the system hardware cursor.
 Pygame supports black and white cursors (bitmap cursors), as well as system variant cursors and color cursors.
 You control the cursor with functions inside

 pygame.mousepygame module to work with the mouse.

-This cursors module contains functions for loading and unencoding various cursor formats.
+This cursors module contains functions for loading and decoding various cursor formats.
 These allow you to easily store your cursors in external files or directly as encoded python strings.

 A sequence of strings can be used to create binary cursor data for the system cursor.
 This returns the binary data in the form of two tuples.
 Those can be passed as the third and fourth arguments respectively of the

 If you are creating your own cursor strings, you can use any value represent the black and white pixels.
 Some system allow you to set a special toggle color for the system color, this is also called the xor color.
 If the system does not support xor cursors, that color will simply be black.